fordcars/BitfighterViewer/README.md

 - Then open a terminal (command line, cmd, what ever you want to call it :P) and cd to the BitfighterViewer directory.
 Now type node (or nodejs) server/server.js.
 Now if you connect to http://localhost:3000, you will see a live feed of the game!
 You can change the port in server.js.

-Troubleshooting: If node is not a recgnized command, try searching for "node.js command prompt".
+Troubleshooting: If node is not a recognized command, try searching for "node.js command prompt".
 You will be able to use node-related stuff here.
 You can make node work in the normal command prompt by addind node to your path.